Before you start clinical placements, you are required to provide a National Criminal History Check (NCHC) from one of the following providers:

 - Please do keep the email you receive from NCC with a PDF certificate attached, because NCC purges the online information after three months of the check.
 You may need to present this email along with the certificate to your site supervisor for your placement.

-- You can still apply for an NCHC issued by the Australian Federal Police (AFP) through their website.
-Also, if you are applying for an NCHC from outside Australia, you can only apply through AFP.
+- The Australian Federal Police (AFP) website.
 When applying through the AFP the NCHC is called a National Police Check (NPC):

 Note for all students

 The NCHC should be less than three months old at the time of upload to InPlace.
 Both the NCC and NPC will be valid for three years from the date stated on the certificate.
 It must be renewed every three years until the completion of your course.